2018 William C. Morris Award Finalist

 But then Kiko doesn’t get into Prism, at the same time her abusive uncle moves back in with her family.
 So when she receives an invitation from her childhood friend to leave her small town and tour art schools on the west coast, Kiko jumps at the opportunity in spite of the anxieties and fears that attempt to hold her back.
 And now that she is finally free to be her own person outside the constricting walls of her home life, Kiko learns life-changing truths about herself, her past, and how to be brave.

 From debut author Akemi Dawn Bowman comes a luminous, heartbreaking story of identity, family, and the beauty that emerges when we embrace our true selves.
-Set for publication in Fall 2017 with Simon Pulse/Simon & Schuster.
+Published by Simon Pulse/Simon & Schuster in 2017.

 “In an empowering novel that will speak to many mixed-race teens, debut author Bowman has created a cast of realistically complex and conflicted characters. . . .
 Through art, Kiko gains a voice and finally understands that she is worthy, desirable, and talented.” — ★ Publishers Weekly, starred review